arijoe/CohabitateRPG/docs/phases/phase4.md

 * *Add significant CSS and jquery formatting*

 ## Gems/Libraries
-* Javascript plug-ins to add animation to displaying list-item information, possibly also for user profile and leader profile.
+* Javascript plug-ins to add animation for displaying list-item information, possibly also for user profile and leader profile.